MalvinaPap/fooData/README.md

 collects keywords from the metatag areas description, title and keywords.
 After that it creates an index containing the keywords and the urls where they were found.
 The user can write a word and the engine searches into the index to find out if it exists.

-To use it you must have a MySql database and change the connection credentials in class Crawling, to your own.
+To use it you must have a MySql database and change the connection credentials in class Crawling, by your own.

  Sites searched at the moment: